Podcastindex-org/podping.cloud/README.md

 4. Run `pip3 install beem`.
 5. Launch the watcher script like this: `python3 ./simple-watcher.py`

 Each time a feed update notification is detected on the blockchain, the full url of the feed is printed to STDOUT on a new line.
+Each
+FQDN that is output represents a new episode that has been published, or some other significant update to that podcast feed.

 You can watch this output as a way to signal your system to re-parse a podcast feed.
 Or you can use it as a starting template to develop a more customized script for your environment.
 It's dead simple!